 The Reasons for Changing

-The idea behind ablative paint is that it wears off slightly as you travel through the water, so fresh paint is always being exposed and the barnacles and other growth never get a real start.
+The idea behind ablative paint is that it wears off slightly as you travel through the water.
+So fresh paint is always being exposed and the barnacles and other growth never get a real start.
 While ablative paint is marketed for cruising boats, I’ve come to realize that it’s really better for commercial boats that run every day and at higher speeds.

 Changing wouldn’t be cheap, but we decided to do it.
 Sticking with ablative and paying $100 every few weeks for a bottom cleaning (or spending a day doing it ourselves) wasn’t cheap either.
 Based on Derek’s advice, and the experience of my podcast co-host Nica Waters and also Behan Gifford of Sailing Totem, we decided to go with Trinidad SR.